-If a Formal Investigation is conducted, the Title IX Officer will prepare a written report that includes:
+If either a Formal Investigation or DOE Grievance Process investigation is conducted, the Title IX Officer will prepare a written report that includes:

-- the factual allegations and alleged policy violations; - statements of the parties; - a summary of the evidence; - an explanation of why any proffered evidence was not considered; - credibility determinations when appropriate; - findings of fact; and - an analysis of whether this Policy was violated.
+- the factual allegations and alleged policy violations; - statements of the parties; - a summary of the evidence; - an explanation of why any proffered evidence was not relied upon; - credibility determinations when appropriate; - findings of fact; and - an analysis of whether this Policy was violated.

 The report will also include the Title IX Officer's determination of whether the Respondent violated this Policy.
-However, when the Respondent is a student, the determination is only preliminary.
-(See Appendix E: Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework.)
+However, in a DOE Grievance Process, and any time the Respondent is a student, the determination is only preliminary.
 In determining whether this Policy was violated, the Title IX Officer will apply the preponderance of evidence standard.